skellis46/slipbox/pressure, stress and strain - the body in time.md

 #### To be a good ancestor

 There's another version of this game in which you imagine yourself to be that last person you know who will love you -- in this case my great-niece Zoe Ellis-Craig -- and write a letter to yourself as if you were the elderly version of that person.
 Might she describe me as a good ancestor?
 That these practices of performance, dance and film are in fact insignificant compared with how I stepped on the planet so that I might have been a good ancestor for Zoe Ellis-Craig?
 Will she judge my life as "laughable and foolish"[@magnason-2021-time p.259] or recognise how I squandered resource after resource making dances about myself?
-Would she recognise how even the _not me dances_ were really the _me dances_?
+Will she recognise how even the _not me dances_ were really the _me dances_?

 In this part of the presentation I'm going to draw heavily on the writing of Roman Krznaric, who describes himself as a "public philosopher."
 In particular, I'm using some of the ideas he presents in his remarkable book _The Good Ancestor_ (2021), and I want to acknowledge just how inspiring that writing has been for me.
 It also happens to be a coincidence that when I was asked to present to you I just happened to be reading it.

-Krznaric mentions that there was a man called Jonas Salk.
+Krznaric mentions a person called Jonas Salk.
 He looked like this.
 Salk died in 1995, and he was an American virologist and medical researcher most famous for one thing: the development of the polio vaccine.
-Salk refused to patent the vaccine as a gift to humanity, and he also said that the most important question we must ask ourselves is this:
+Salk refused to patent the vaccine so it would be a gift to humanity, and he also said that the most important question we must ask ourselves is this:

 "Are we being good ancestors?"